eduardolpsss/java-vue-crud/README.md

-# processo-seletivo-hepta-crud
+# java-vue-crud
 <p>
-Java language with SpringBoot and other dependencies on its back-end and Vue.js on its front-end.
+For this project I used the build automation tool build environment (Maven), SpringBoot micro service and other dependencies on the back-end, on the front-end I used Vue with Vuetify, a Vue UI Library with beautifully handcrafted Material Components.
 </p>

 <div align="center">